 During your first year as a Master Gardener trainee, you are given free membership into OMGA and your local chapter.
 After that, you must pay dues to remain a member.
 Joining OMGA and your local chapter is not required to be an OSU Extension Master Gardener volunteer.
 However, joining OMGA, and your local OMGA chapter is one way to support the efforts of your local Master Gardener program, and to stay better connected to the Master Gardener events and activities in your area. (adapted from An Introduction to Being A Master Gardener)

 2020 training class schedule & handouts

-All of the materials for the 2020 class will be in our online classroom (Canvas).
-You will be provided access instructions before class begins in February.
+All of the materials for the 2020 class are in our online classroom (Canvas).